PublicDataLab/fake-news-field-guide/README.md

 You can modify it using any text editor, however we strongly reccomand to use Typora (https://typora.io/) wich allows you to see the results of your edits.

-## Conventions used in the mardown
+## Conventions used in the markdown

 (still to be updated)